-- War cannot be avoided now as the Scottish decide to invade England! - The King cannot but sign an agreement which allows Scottish army to occupy the North of England and pay the expenditure of occupation. - At this point he cannot but call Parliament (long Parliament). - Higher representation of Puritans after the Never step elections. - This time he accepts the Petition of Rights.
+- War cannot be avoided now as the Scottish decide to invade England! - The King cannot but sign an agreement which allows Stottish army to occupy the North of England and pay the expenditure of occupation. - At this point he cannot but call Parliament (long Parliament). - Higher representation of Puritans. - This time he accepts the Petition of Rights.

-on Scottish's
+Never step on Scottish's toes!!!

-toes!!!